pythonanywhere/help_pages/articles/AccessingMySQLFromOutsidePythonAnywhere.md

 > Warning -- this will only work in paid accounts

+MySQL databases on PythonAnywhere are protected by a firewall, so external computers can't access them.

-If you have a paid PythonAnywhere account, you can access your MySQL database from outside PythonAnywhere using one of several techniques, depending on what you want to do.
+However, if you have a paid account, you can access your MySQL database from outside using a technique called an SSH tunnel, which essentially makes a secure SSH connection to our systems, then sends the MySQL stuff over it.

+There are a number of ways to do this:

 ### MySQL Workbench

-If you're running MySQL Workbench, you can configure it to connect using SSH directly with settings like this:
+If you're running MySQL Workbench, you can configure it to connect use a tunnel with settings like this:

 | Setting  | Value |
 |--|--|